Deadlier Than the Male: Shooting

-In an interview, Ralph Thomas stated that the film was intended as a pilot for a television series.
-It was filmed in three months with Thomas admitting he did it for "greed.
+In an interview, the director Ralph Thomas stated that the film was intended as a pilot for a television series.
+Thomas admitted he did it for "greed.
 I had three months; they gave me a lot of money; I had a lot of fun and I enjoyed making it.
 It was a great location and the picture looked gorgeous.
 That's it."

 Sommer was paid $170,000 for her role.